MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/wat.md

 'object' // Why not array?
 ```

-You can use the uncommon `Array` constructor, but you'll get an object, not an array.
+You can use the uncommon `Array` constructor, but you'll get an object type, not an array.

 ```javascript
 > var y = Array()